Embiid, Simmons lead 76ers past Pacers, 119-116

 TIP-INS

-76ers: Josh Richardson (right hamstring strain) missed his second straight game. … Simmons took and missed a 21-foot jump shot with 4:05 left in the third. … Both Simmons and Brown were assessed technical fouls by referee Natalie Sago. … Embiid was issued a Flagrant 1 for his foul on Domantas Sabonis with 9:49 remaining in the second.
+76ers: Josh Richardson (right hamstring strain) missed his second straight game. … Simmons took and missed a 21-foot jump shot with 4:05 left in the third. … Both Simmons and coach Brett Brown were assessed technical fouls by referee Natalie Sago. … Embiid was issued a Flagrant 1 for his foul on Domantas Sabonis with 9:49 remaining in the second.

 T.J.
 THE GREAT

-Philadelphia coach Brett Brown spoke glowingly before the game about Pacers guard T.J.
-McConnell, who played the previous four seasons for the 76ers and was with Brown at the beginning of the rebuilding process.
+Brown spoke glowingly before the game about McConnell, who played the previous four seasons for the 76ers and was with Brown at the beginning of the rebuilding process.

 “I just loved how hard he played,” Brown said.
 “He plays with his heart on his sleeve and this city loves him.”